 A culture of inclusion

 We also strive to make the market financially accessible, by accepting as many forms of payment as possible and offering subsidies where we can.
 We accept SNAP, WIC and Senior Farm Direct Vouchers, badges for employees who get their meals subsidized, payroll deduction for OHSU employees and we have been granted funding to match SNAP with a program called Double Up Food Bucks.
-We also match WIC and Senior Vouchers participants.
-Match funding has been generously awarded through grants and donations.
+We also match WIC and Senior Vouchers.

 Finally, all vendors are physically accessible to the public.
 As a hospital-based farmers market, we have many visitors with a variety of physical abilities, and we want as many people as possible to be able to come and enjoy the market!

 Standards of sustainability

 As a hospital-based farmers market, we want the healthiest options for our customers.
 We aim to have as many of the products at the market be as sustainably produced as possible.
 Here is how we define that: